-d) Imports: Imports of GE crops are not allowed.
-All imports are also non-GE soybeans mostly from the neighboring countries of Romania and Croatia.
-Prior to the adoption of the current "Law on GEOs" in 2009, Serbia imported soybean meal that contained approved Round-Up Ready soybeans.
-Imported quantities reached 70,000-100,000 metric tons annually, valued at USD 40-60 million.

-- e) Food aid: Serbia is not a food aid recipient country, nor does it provide food aid for other countries. - f) Trade barriers: The current "Law on GEOs" adopted in 2009 is a major trade barrier as it strictly prohibits all imports, production, and commercial growing of GE crops or products containing GE traits.
+- d) IMPORTS: In MY2018/19 Serbia imported 6,000 metric tons of non-GMO soybeans, that is much less than last year when imports were 167,000 metric tons due to small domestic crop.
+Imports of GE crops are not allowed.
+Prior to the adoption of the current "Law on GEOs" in 2009, Serbia imported soybean meal which contained approved Round-Up Ready soybeans.
+Imported quantities reached 70,000-100,000 metric tons annually, valued at USD 40-60 million. - e) FOOD AID: Serbia is not a food aid recipient country, nor does it provide food aid for other countries. - f) TRADE BARRIERS: The current "Law on GEOs" adopted in 2009 is a major trade barrier as it strictly prohibits all imports, production, and commercial growing of GE crops or products containing GE traits.
 The ban does not provide any mechanism for future products to be reviewed, as there is no transparent science-based risk assessment/approval process.